-Each and every time an event was triggered by a user on a website then the facebook pixel posts the event information to Facebook.
+Each and every time an event was triggered by a user on a website then the facebook pixel posted the event information to Facebook.

-Limited to 8 events you collect data on
+Limited to 8 events you can collect data on

 With the introduction of Apple’s ATT framework, Facebook is now limiting accounts to only 8 events per domain.

 (What is one domain?
 Well, www.example.com/us and www.example.com/uk are treated as the same domain while www.example.com and www.example.co.uk are treated as separate domains).